Back to Blog

 South Africa has specific regulations for food trucks that vary by municipality.
 Generally, you'll need:

-• Food Handler's Certificate: Complete a food safety course
+• Food Handler's Certificate: Complete an accredited food safety course.
+Staff handling food also need training

-• Fire Safety Certificate: Required for cooking equipment
+• Fire Safety Certificate: Required for cooking equipment, gas bottles, and generators

 Contact your local municipality for specific requirements in your area, as these can vary significantly between cities and provinces.